mrebollo/aoc2024/README.md

 Day 18.
 Shortest path in a laberynth

 Day 19.
-Identofy valid patterns with combination of strips
+Identify valid patterns with combination of strips

 Day 20.
 Shortest path in a laberynth removing walls